PROJECTS 'IN MOTION'

 NARRATIVE:

-The contractor is remobilizing on August 1, 2025 to prepare for top coat Rosedale Terr, Ellen Rd, Columbia Ave, Sherwood Rd and Gibson Rd.
-The Town's consulting engineering firm Crossman Engineering, Public Works and Town Engineer are reviewing deficiencies on Boulevard and Miantonomi Ave.
+The contractor has completed the pavement top coat on Rosedale Terr, Ellen Rd, Columbia Ave, Sherwood Rd, Gibson Rd and Boulevard from West Main Rd to Nicholas Crescent.
+The Town's consulting engineering firm Crossman Engineering, Public Works and Town Engineer have reviewed the deficiencies on Boulevard and Miantonomi Ave.
 We have concluded that an unusually high groundwater table has caused numerous failures of the newly installed roadway system.
 Crossman has prepared a draft design of corrective measures to rectify these deficiencies.
+RI Energy Gas has given verbal approval of the proposed design.

 PROJECT NAME: